 How Much Does It Cost to Change Your Oil Yourself?

 Still considering doing an oil change on your own?
 Even if you're a newbie, there are plenty of online guides and YouTube videos to walk you through it.
 Your owner's manual likely has clear instructions, too.
-But aside from earning your weekend warrior credentials, is the DIY route worth it?
+But aside from earning you weekend warrior credentials, is the DIY route worth it?
 It depends on the value of your time and the quality of the products you'll be putting into your car.

 For comparison, take the least-expensive conventional oil change: just under $20 at Walmart.
-The specific oil used in that service — Quaker State Advanced Durability 5W-20 — costs about $15 for 5 quarts (other viscosities are a little pricier).
-Add to that about $4 for a basic oil filter, such as FRAM Extra Guard, and you'd land at right around the same cost, give or take a dollar, as having Walmart's "pit crew" do the job for you.
+The specific oil used in that service, Quaker State Advanced Durability 5W-20, costs about $15 for 5 quarts (other viscosities are a little pricier).
+Add to that about $4 for a basic oil filter, such as a FRAM Extra Guard, and you'd land at right around the same cost, give or take a dollar, as having Walmart's "pit crew" do the job for you.
 And with the many discounts that are often available, you can do nearly as well with a host of other oil change services.

-If you've never changed your oil before, there are some additional supplies you would also need to purchase.
+If you've never changed your oil before, there are some additional supplies you also need to purchase.
 The most expensive is a pair of purpose-specific ramps to raise your car so you can get underneath to drain the old oil.
-Most are made of plastic these days, although steel ramps can still be found.
+Most are made of plastic these days, although steel ramps still can be found.
 A set of RhinoGear RhinoRamps (a popular brand) rated for vehicles up to 12,000 pounds gross weight will set you back around $40.
-You'll also need to spring for an oil-filter wrench, a funnel, an oil pan (to collect the drained oil), and, if you don't already have one, an adjustable wrench or socket set to remove the oil drain plug — all told, around $25 to $35 for typical options; more for better-quality tools.
+You also need to spring for an oil-filter wrench, a funnel, an oil pan (to collect the drained oil), and, if you don't already have one, an adjustable wrench or socket set to remove the oil drain plug — all told, around $25 to $35 for typical options; more for better-quality tools.
 This amounts to a total upfront investment of about $65 to $75 and up.